Employee Resource Groups (ERG’s)

 2019/20 application deadline September 9th

 ERG’s are designed to build an inclusive environment for SDSU employees from various employment groups, with particular attention to employees from historically underrepresented and underserved backgrounds.
 Examples of ERGs on other campuses include the Latinx Faculty Staff Association; the Black/African American Faculty Staff Association; The Asian and Pacific Islander Faculty Staff Association; The Pride Faculty Staff Association; The First Generation College Student Faculty and Staff Association, among others.
-ERG’s serve to advance the university’s diversity and inclusion agenda through Faculty Diversity and Inclusion goals.
+ERG’s serve to advance the university’s diversity and inclusion agenda through Diversity and Innovation goals.

 - A Chair, Vice Chair, and Secretary